+Vote for one alternative:

-Vo te fo or one alternative: Yes, I want (name of employee organization) designated as my agent for collective bargaining purposes.
-(B/R 2/90) No, I do not want collective bargaining b. representation is sought fail to vote "yes onal employees in the unit for whom s", the party or organization conducting the or labor organizations on the second part of C. eligible professional employees in the b sought vote "yes" in favor of designating one of the following organizations shall voted on the first part of the ballot, vote serve as agent for collective bargaining receiving a majority of the votes cast sh all be elected to serve as the professional the requisite minimum number of "yes" votes (organization) (organization) (organization) 4. org qu ter the Board of Regents has set the date ganizations seeking to represent the eligi lestion may file an application with the Ch the election.
-The application shall contai ble professional employees of the unit in nancellor no later than ten calendar days prior
+\\\\\Yes, I want (name of employee organization) designated as my agent for collective bargaining purposes.
+(B/R 2/90)

+\\\\No, I do not want collective bargaining.

+- b.
+If a majority of all of the eligible professional employees in the unit for whom representation is sought fail to vote "yes", the party or organization conducting the election shall not count the votes cast for labor organizations on the second part of the ballot. - c.
+The second part of the ballot shall be worded as follows: If a majority of all of the eligible professional employees in the bargaining unit for whom representation is sought vote "yes" in favor of designating an agent for collective bargaining purposes, one of the following organizations shall be so designated.
+Regardless of how you voted on the first part of the ballot, vote for one of the organizations listed below to serve as agent for collective bargaining purposes.
+The employee organization receiving a majority of the votes cast shall be elected to serve as the professional employees' bargaining agent, provided the requisite minimum number of "yes" votes has been cast in the first part of the ballot.

-- subsections a. through d. of this chapter.
+(organization)

+(organization)

+(organization)

+- 4. After the Board of Regents has set the date of the election, additional employee organizations seeking to represent the eligible professional employees of the unit in question may file an application with the Chancellor no later than ten calendar days prior to the election.
+The application shall contain the information specified in Section 5, subsections a. through d. of this chapter.
 If the application contains signed evidence of interest in being represented by the employee organization from no less than 10 (ten) percent of all the eligible professional employees contained in the unit in question, the organization shall be included on the ballot of the election. - 5.
 The results of the election shall be binding on all parties as of the date certified by the party or organization conducting the election, and no other application or elections involving the same bargaining unit shall be accepted or permitted for a period of one calendar year from the date of the certification, with the exception of a runoff election which might be necessitated where no employee organization received a majority of the votes cast in a two part ballot.
 Runoff elections shall be held no sooner than five calendar days and no longer than ten calendar days after the election.
 Only the top two vote-getting employee organizations from the previous election shall be listed on the ballot for the runoff election.
 The employee organization receiving a majority of the votes cast in a runoff election shall be elected to serve as the professional employees' bargaining agent.